 Wherever you work and whatever you do, chances are there’s some metal in your work environment.
 Whether it’s the office fridge, cutlery, window frames, furniture, or tapware, if you look around and take note you’ll likely find many different types of metal that you use every day.
 And with use comes dullness and grime, and with that comes cleaning.
 So how do you clean metal in your workplace?

 This article explains how to clean several types of metal including stainless steel, aluminium, and silver.
-For personalised advice on office cleaning, contact our team at Cleantastic today.
+For personalised advice on office cleaning, contact our team at Cleantastic today, we proudly service over 8,000 commercial cleaning clients in Melbourne, Sydney, Perth, Gold Coast, Brisbane, Adelaide and all across Australia.

 How To Clean Metal